ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

 Using cloud storage
 ~~~~~~~~~~~~~~~~~~~
 If all nodes have access to cloud storage, e.g. S3 or GS, the remote trials can automatically synchronize their
 checkpoints.
-For the filesyste, we end up with a similar situation as in the first case,
+For the filesystem, we end up with a similar situation as in the first case,
 only that the consolidated directory including all logs and checkpoints lives on cloud storage.

 This approach is especially useful when training a large number of distributed trials,